Why Are Games Addictive?

 3. arcipol9

-arcipol9 Active Member
+arcipol9 Well-Known Member

 I appreciate you sharing that!
 I’ve always been fascinated by how gaming affects the brain, but I didn’t know there was such an in-depth breakdown available.
 I’ve been on the hunt for something that explains the science behind why fast-paced games are so fun and why they feel so rewarding.
 The idea of exploring the emotions tied to gaming is really interesting, too.
 I’m going to give it a read as soon as I can—it sounds like the perfect blend of psychology and gaming insight that I’ve been needing.